 You can also explore 20 Low Maintenance Indoor Vertical Garden Ideas here

 Here are some Indoor Plant Names:

 Also known as mother in law’s tongue, this plant is admired for its upright, sword-like foliage with variegated shades of green.
 The yellow-cream stripe running across its margins beautifies its look further.
 This plant is the best indoor plants for home conditioning, as it performs well even in low light makes it a low light indoor plants too and cleans the air by absorbing various VOCs.

 This big leaf indoor plants escorted with white and green stripings.
 They grow in a dense cluster, arching downward.
 Additionally, this plant also improves indoor air quality by eliminating xylene and formaldehyde from the surrounding.

 Botanical name: Dracaena sanderiana

 Symbol of good fortune and prosperity, lucky bamboo has slender stalks that resemble the real bamboo tree.
-Often grown in soil for longevity, but many gardeners grow them in a glass vase filled with water and pebbles for a decorative accent.
-This plant grows best in bright light but can tolerate some low lights as well.
+As an indoor water plants, it is often grown in soil for longevity, but many gardeners grow them in a glass vase filled with water and pebbles for a decorative accent.
+This indoor plants India grows best in bright light but can tolerate some low lights as well.

 4. Weeping Fig